nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Il mangiatore di pietre, Davide Longo

+★★★☆☆

+A good, short noir set in the harsh, rugged, and in some ways repellent mountains of Piedmont, on the border with France.
+The characters are equally tough, children of their land.
+The writing adapts; less is more.

 ### Across arctic America, Knud Rasmussen

 _(Il grande viaggio in slitta, Quodlibet)_